golightlyb/bakefont3/README.md

 if you can help with this.

 Bakefont3 does not include a layout engine.
 It just exports the metrics that a layout engine would need.
-The example C program demonstrates a simple layout engine.

 ## Example Usage ##